muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### Combined ML models for house prices prediction
-A combination of multiple machine learning models is used to develop  a powerful model for predicting house prices using the Ames housing dataset.
+A combination of multiple ML models (XGBoost, GBM, Ridge and ElasticNet) is used to develop a powerful model for predicting house prices with high accuracy.
+The Ames housing dataset was used to demonstrate the model's capability.

 <img src="images/Saleprice2.png?raw=true"/>